-Myriophylllum mattogrossense P063For Pricing click to login
+Myriophylllum mattogrossense P063For Wholesale pricing please click on login

 Myriophyllum mattogrossense comes from wetland regions of South America.
 This species was once lumped together and confused the trade with the red Myriophyllum tuberculatum in the trade.
 A rather recent addition to the hobby, this species, due to its beauty and ease of growth, is quickly gaining in popularity in the planted aquarium hobby.
 It is now relatively commonly cultivated.